,

 Pupils have a well-developed understanding of fundamental British values.
 There are many opportunities within the curriculum to broaden pupils’ understanding of diversity.
 For example, pupils learn about different types of families and how people with different backgrounds and beliefs live.
 Pupils also learn about showing caring and understanding to people who feel different.
 Assemblies are a highlight for many pupils.
 They learn about what spirituality means to Christians and to people from other religions.

-A copy of our full inspection report from December 2021
+A copy of our full inspection report from December 2021 and new Report Card for February 2026

 Parent View